PulsarcGame/Pulsarc/README.md

 The goal with Pulsarc is to take the unique gameplay of Intralism and bring it to the next level.
 A better editor with more control over the gameplay of maps, better competitive features, and good developer-community relationships to foster further growth.

+Pulsarc development is currently inactive.
+Check our discord for more information.

-Pulsarc is currently in active development.
-Pulsarc is still a young project, and is in an early Alpha state.
-The core gameplay is here, but many features haven't been realized yet, and there are currently many bugs.
+Pulsarc is in an early Alpha state.
+The core gameplay is here, but most features haven't been realized yet, and there are many bugs.

 ## How to Play
 Head over to our [Releases Page](https://github.com/PulsarcGame/Pulsarc/releases) and download the most recent version.
 Find and launch Pulsarc.exe to get started.
 If you want to play the current development build, check out the [Contributing](README.md#contributing) section below.